SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     **Authorization**: :todo:`To be defined`

-    :param str biomgraphicValidationID: The ID of the biographic.
+    :param str biographicID: The ID of the biographic.
     :param string transactionID: The (optional) client generated transactionID.
     :return: a status indicating success or error, and in case of success the biographic validation status and metadata.